 This occurs when the hackers obtain the victim’s credentials through a phishing or spear phishing attack.
 Often, the hackers send out emails that include malicious links.
 When the victim clicks upon the link, they are redirected to a fraudulent website where they are asked to submit their credentials.

 Wire transfer fraud takes place when the hackers trick the victim into transferring funds into the hacker’s bank account.
 In most cases, hackers pretend to be someone who is closely associated with the victim within the organization.

-- Educate your employees
+Educate your Employees

 Implement tools that can help you stop impersonating your email domain.
-Tools such as TDMARC does the same thing.
+Tools such as TDMARC do the same thing.
 The tool monitors SPF, DKIM, and DMARC (outbound email authentication protocols) to protect your email domain against brand impersonation.